Custody battle for Anna Mae He: Case history

-In May 2000, the Hes petitioned Juvenile Court for custody of Anna Mae.
-The petition was denied.

-In April 2001, the Hes petitioned Juvenile Court for custody of Anna Mae.

-In June 2001, the Bakers petitioned Chancery Court to adopt Anna Mae, citing abandonment and lack of financial support from the Hes.

-In 2002, Jack He came to David Siegel, a Memphis attorney, who agreed to take the case pro bono.
+The Hes filed to regain custody in April 2001, but since only Casey signed, the petition was refiled on May 29.
+A hearing was set for June 6 but was rescheduled to June 22 so that the Bakers' lawyer could attend.
+Meanwhile, the Bakers were advised by their attorney to file to revoke the Hes' parental rights.
+On June 20, 2001, they filed a petition for adoption and termination of parental rights in the Chancery Court of Shelby County, citing abandonment and lack of financial support from the Hes.

 In May 2004, after a 10-day trial, Judge Robert L. Childers, a Tennessee circuit judge, terminated the Hes' parental rights on grounds of willful abandonment, despite the Hes persistent effort to regain custody via Juvenile Court.
-This decision was later affirmed by a majority in the Tennessee Court of Appeals on 2005-11-23.
-Siegel and the Hes subsequently appealed to the Tennessee Supreme Court.
+This decision was later affirmed by a majority in the Tennessee Court of Appeals on November 23, 2005.
+The Hes subsequently appealed to the Tennessee Supreme Court.

-In October 2006, the Hes argued at the Tennessee Supreme Court that the trial court erred in terminating their parental rights.
+In October 2006, the Hes argued at the Tennessee Supreme Court that the trial court was biased in terminating their parental rights.
 They contended that the facts did not support a finding of willful abandonment, as their repeated effort to seek custody via juvenile court was a clear attempt to visit Anna Mae.
-After the oral argument, the Hes submitted a motion pro se to the Tennessee Supreme Court, asking the high court to rule on the custody issue directly.
-On how to interpret the word "temporary", in their pro se motion to the Tennessee Supreme Court, the Hes maintained that the temporary nature of the custody arrangement hinged on the temporary nature of the hardship they experienced at the time of the arrangement.
-Therefore, the Hes argued that they had superior parental rights over the custody dispute, as the exception laid out in a landmark Tennessee Supreme Court decision (Blair v.
-Badenhope) should apply.
+The Hes submitted a motion pro se to the Tennessee Supreme Court, asking the high court to rule on the custody issue directly.
+On how to interpret the word "temporary", in their pro se motion to the Tennessee Supreme Court, the Hes maintained that the temporary nature of the custody arrangement hinged on the temporary nature of the situation they experienced at the time of the arrangement.
+The Hes argued that they had parental rights over the custody dispute, as the exception laid out in a Tennessee Supreme Court decision based on Blair v.
+Badenhope should apply.